 Client A?
 Who are they?

-Client A is the gentle client who believes he needs an architect.
-He agrees that architects are the professional to deal with when it comes to architectural designs and services.
+Client A is a gentle client who believes he needs an architect.
+He agrees that architects are the professionals to deal with when it comes to architectural designs and services.

 They normally don’t interfere with the architect’s work or design ideas.
 Mostly they trust that the architect knows what he is doing and will deliver the best result.

 Client B?
 How are they different from Client B?

 Client B is the informed/exposed client.
 He is confident in what he knows.
 Often desires to birth his ideas but is limited by his lack of architectural skills.

 He requires architects to help him make sense of his thoughts and integrate them into a workable plan.
 These are the two extremes of clients you will generally come across as an architect.
 How you continually handle them mostly will determine the success or failure of your practice.